 A foreign artist performing as an independent contractor would be allowed to deduct from his or her taxable income any ordinary and necessary business and travel expenses that were incurred in earning the U.S. income.
-These expenses would be claimed on a Schedule C (or Schedule C (or Schedul
+These expenses would be claimed on a Schedule C (or Schedule C-EZ) as an attachment to the filed Form 1040NR tax return.
+Note also that a foreign artist who is an independent contractor, unlike a U.S citizen or resident, is not subject to self-employment tax with respect to business income earned as an independent contractor.